- What are overprotective parents

 But they may mean different things depending on who you talk to.

-Among the four parenting styles, authoritarian parenting is the only clearly defined psychology construct.
+Among the four parenting styles, authoritarian parenting is the only clearly defined psychological construct.
 It is characterized by high control and low warmth.

 The overprotective, helicopter, and controlling parenting styles are not well defined, but they have one thing in common – high control.

-The word “overprotective” implies the parents aim to protect while the word “controlling” implies the parents aim to control.
+“overprotective” implies the parent’s aim to protect, while “controlling” implies the parent’s aim to control.

-So these two parenting types may have some fundamental differences in terms of intention.
+So, these two parenting types may have some fundamental differences in intention.

 Overprotective parents are anxious about their children’s health and safety.